-Fertilizers-What industries affect retail cannabis price?
+Fertilizers – What industries affect retail cannabis prices?

-The price in fertilizer raises and lowers based on a number of factors, such as oil price (we’ll see this often), availability, transportation costs, labor costs, and even things like profit margins.
+The price of fertilizer raises and lowers based on a number of factors, such as oil price (we’ll see this often), availability, transportation costs, labor costs, and even things like profit margins.
 Likely, the price of fertilizer does not play an outsized part in the price of cannabis but it cannot be ignored as one of the principal contributors to “excess costs” that get wrapped into MSRP.

-Water-What industries affect retail cannabis price?
+Water – What industries affect retail cannabis prices?

-This is straightforward: watering plants is necessary and, at times, is more than just tap water—most growers use RO or pH neutral water to ensure their plants are getting the right balance of nutrients.
-Industrial sized growers often have purifiers in their operation but small growers may have to purchase their own water.
+This is straightforward: watering plants is necessary and, at times, is more than just tap water—most growers use RO or pH-neutral water to ensure their plants are getting the right balance of nutrients.
+Industrial-sized growers often have purifiers in their operation but small growers may have to purchase their own water.
 This adds up but water does not have many contributing costs—the price of transportation and electricity, or local fees for water.

-Electricity-What industries affect retail cannabis price?
+Electricity – What industries affect retail cannabis prices?

-And with a lot of industrial sized grows being done indoors and inside warehouses, these costs can be even greater—think about growers in Alberta, Canada, growing through the winter—that’s a huge cost!
+And with a lot of industrial-sized grows being done indoors and inside warehouses, these costs can be even greater—think about growers in Alberta, Canada, growing through the winter—that’s a huge cost!
 Now, the cost of electricity should not be so high that it is prohibitive to being able to purchase cannabis, but during times of economic shifts, changing laws, and high oil prices, the cost of electricity can trace the cost of inflation relatively accurately.

-Transportation-What industries affect retail cannabis price?
+Transportation – What industries affect retail cannabis prices?

-Transportation might be the most variable and most expensive cost on this list, that’s because it is directly correlated to oil price.
+Transportation might be the most variable and most expensive cost on this list, that’s because it is directly correlated to the oil price.
 The higher the price of gas, the higher the price of transportation.
 And with transportation bottlenecks in major ports like the ports of Los Angeles and Shanghai (and pretty much all of Eastern China), the price of equipment, materials, and fertilizers rise—it’s a mixture of availability, demand, space, and gas price (the price of gas, of course, is affected by a lot of different factors, including more cynical things like maintaining profit margins).
-Transportation also factors into the price of cannabis through actual shipping costs, moving product from the factory to distribution centers or retail spaces.
+Transportation also factors into the price of cannabis through actual shipping costs, moving products from the factory to distribution centers or retail spaces.

-Labor Costs-What industries affect retail cannabis price?
+Labor Costs – What industries affect retail cannabis prices?

 The final variable we want to throw into the price of cannabis is labor costs.
 Anyone working in the industry will recognize how quickly this industry is growing, changing, and maturing.
 Labor is one main recipient of this industry growth (along with investors, naturally)—labor is seeing rising wages, better benefits, and better support from employers because employers need to attract more labor into the industry—it’s growing too quickly to not capitalize!